charliecalvert/CloudNotes/Assignments/BridgePattern02.md

 series of radiobuttons.
 See Presidents.json for additional information on how to handle the auto generation of radiobuttons.

+If you want, you can gussy up an unordered list with a few lines of CSS:

+    li {
+      background-color: #00BBFF;
+      border: black solid 1px;
+      margin: 3px;
+      width: 250px;
+    }

+    li:hover {
+        background-color: #00FFBB;
+    }

+The CSS shown above puts each item in a list in its own block, and it highlights each item in turn as the user moves the mouse over it.

 When the user clicks on a particular file name, read it in and display its contents to the user.
 You can use the Presidents.json file from BridgeReader01 as the basis for your Foo.json and Bar.json files, but